geertjanw/ojet-training/README.md

 ### (a) Getting Started

+We'll create a new CCA component, add properties, and express them as attributes in the view of a module.

 1. In the Terminal, first kill the 'ojet' process, and then, in the root of your project, run the following:

 ```js #button { border: none; }